oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6328_size/140_mm_id_300_mm_od_62_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6328 Size 140 Mm Id 300 Mm Od 62 Mm Depth
+# Hardware Bearing 6300 Series 6328 Size 140 mm Id 300 mm Od 62 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base